sfc-gh-svishnu/prom-native-histograms/README.md

 ### Package Overview

-- **`main.go`**: Entry point that wires up all components and starts the HTTP server with graceful shutdown
+- **`cmd/prom-native-histograms/main.go`**: Entry point that wires up all components and starts the HTTP server with graceful shutdown
 - **`internal/config`**: Centralized configuration with sensible defaults
 - **`internal/metrics`**: Prometheus metrics definitions and registration
 - **`internal/handlers`**: HTTP handlers for API, health check, and info endpoints
 - **`internal/worker`**: Background workers for continuous metrics generation

+This structure follows the [golang-standards/project-layout](https://github.com/golang-standards/project-layout) convention, making it easy to add multiple binaries if needed in the future.

 ## Prerequisites